Huy-DNA/Cpp-STL-compatible-DSA/Data structures/Stack/README.md

 # Stack
-Notes about this implementation of Stack:
+Notes about this implementation of Stack (Stack):
 * Supported operations and their computational complexity:
     * **INSERT**: **Stack**::push(*element*)
         * Worst-case auxiliary space: $\Theta(n)$